Skip to Content

 The goal of ATAP is to “move Alaskans from welfare into jobs” so they can support the families on their own.
 To attain this goal, the program uses the “Work First” approach.

-Unless otherwise exempt, ATAP participants are required to immediately seek paid employment opportunities or participate in work related activities for a specified number of hours per week.
+As a result, ATAP participants are required to immediately seek paid employment opportunities or participate in work related activities for a specified number of hours per week.
 1

 FAQ